 2. You Can’t Charcoal Grill Without Lighter Fluid

 Have you ever tasted grilled food that leaves a fine hint of lighter fluid in your mouth?
 Great way to ruin food.
 While it’s true that the right amount of lighter fluid won’t create a “gas station-esque” vibe in your mouth, any amount of it can create an explosion.

 It’s dangerous, it’s expensive, and it’s unnecessary.
-So instead, grab a little charcoal chimney, put some paper in the bottom, coals on top, and get your lighter.
+So, grab a little charcoal chimney, put some paper in the bottom, put coals on top, and get your lighter.
 That’s all you need for hot coals ready for your grill in 10 minutes.

 3. The More Smoke You Have, the Better

 Unless you are smoking, excessive smoke isn’t the goal.
 Especially when grilling.
-We’re not sure how this little grilling myth came to be but ignore it.
-Again, unless you are actually smoking meats, smoke is actually a sign of poor fire management.
+We’re not sure how this little grilling myth came to be, but ignore it.
+Again, smoke indicates poor fire management unless you are smoking meat.

 4. You Gotta Have the Grill Marks

 Okay, here’s the thing: grill marks somehow became the “roof” that food was grilled a while back (blame fast food).
-But we’re going to let you in on a little secret: Those grill marks can be faked.
+But we’ll let you in on a little secret: Those grill marks can be faked.
 Grill marks might look pretty and can show that food came off a grate over a fire, but they’re actually a sign of a grilling fail.

 These marks show something called a Maillard reaction, but the thing is, you want a Maillard reaction over the entire piece of grilled meat, and it should be an even brown color… not coal black.
 Unfortunately, grill marks do nothing but show a failure at creating that even brown color.